 A debit card is a convenient option for performing cash-like transactions.
 Since the card is tied to a checking or savings account, a debit card is a step beyond a pre-paid card regarding money management and personal accountability.
 This means money is deducted at the point of service and the purchase is declined if there is not enough money in the account.
 Before offering this option, be sure your teen understands the consequences of not knowing how much is available to spend.

 If your teen has a part-time job, encourage having paychecks direct deposited into a teen savings account.
 A debit card attached to this account allows teens to get cash from an ATM and make purchases just as they would with a debit card.
 Teens can view account balance and purchase history from a mobile device at any time.
 This way if funds are low or overdrawn, your teen can make changes quickly to get to a positive balance.

 If you feel your teens are responsible enough, you may want to consider trusting them with a credit card with a small limit for special situations like purchasing concert tickets.
 There are risks involved, including frivolous spending, loss of card or fraud.
 If you agree upon rules for use, the risks may be lessened.
 Check with your own credit card provider to see if your teen is eligible for this option.

 Regardless of which card option you choose, talk to your teen about spending limits and the consequences for improper use.
 Consider a parent-child agreement to set ground rules for allowance, borrowing and sharing the cost of paying back debt with real money.

-Even though you’re trying to close the revolving line of credit known as mom and dad, your teen may still need to borrow from you from time to time.
-This is a good time to continue the conversation about good money management.
-If you still need ideas, contact us to get more advice.
+Even though you’re trying to close the revolving line of credit known as Mom and Dad, your teen may need guidance.
+This is a great time to continue the conversation about good money management.